This article describes the steps to turn on or off networking from the host into the Sandbox in Windows 11.

 As described above, by default, networking is disabled in the Windows sandboxed environment to decrease the attack surface exposed by the Sandbox.

-You will not be able to access external networks, including the internet, if you don’t allow networking.
+You cannot access external networks, including the internet, if you don’t allow networking.

 Below is how to do that.